rust-lang/rust-forge/src/infra/team-maintenance.md

 * Changing other metadata (website descriptions, Zulip groups, etc.)
 * Changing access to repositories owned by their team
   * For repositories ownership is not currently formally tracked.
-Until that is added, the team-admins are expected to exercise their understanding of which team owns the repository, when in doubt asking for clarification and codifying in a comment in the relevant repository.
+Until that is added, the team-repo-admins are expected to exercise their understanding of which team owns the repository, when in doubt asking for clarification and codifying in a comment in the relevant repository.